Guardian Cap

-Guardian Cap is a line of soft-shell pads that attach to and cover the outside of a gridiron football or ice hockey helmet.
+A Guardian Cap is a line of soft-shell pads that attach to and cover the outside of a gridiron football or ice hockey helmet.
 They have been used in football practices since 2015, with the National Football League (NFL) first mandating their use for some position groups since 2022.
 After expanding this mandate to further position groups in the following years, the NFL officially allowed for their use in live games in 2024 as an optional piece of equipment.
 The equipment has also been used in the Canadian Football League (CFL), as well as in collegiate and youth levels of American football.

 Players have been documented as initially hesitant of the equipment, or critical of its aesthetics, but ultimately recognized the equipment's role in player safety.
 NFL research has found Guardian Caps reduce impact force and diminish concussion rate, but independent research has not confirmed these findings.
 Independent studies have not found that the equipment provides substantial improvement in mitigating the effect of head impact.

 Description

 The Guardian Caps are soft-shell padding that attach to the outer layer of a football helmet, covering it.
 The caps help to absorb contact on hits to the helmet.
 According to Calgary Stampeders equipment manager George Hopkins, the caps are lightweight, weighing less than 1 lb.
 While much media coverage has centered on the caps' usage in the NFL, the equipment also has documented use in other professional leagues, as well as the collegiate and youth levels.
 The caps are also used by ice hockey players.

-Guardian Sports, a manufacturer of Guardian Caps have stated that the caps can reduce heat inside a helmet by around 15 to 20 degrees Fahrenheit when used in conditions of 90+ degrees Fahrenheit.
+Guardian Sports, a manufacturer of Guardian Caps, have stated that the caps can reduce heat inside a helmet by around 15 to 20 F-change when used in conditions of 90 F and higher.
 This is due to the foam of the caps not conducting heat like the polycarbonate used in most helmets and thus the foam of the Guardian Cap behaves more as an insulator.

+When used in games, the cap is covered by a wrap resembling the helmet worn by the player's team, such as depicting the logo and patterns.
+This ensures the headgear matches their teammates'.